zzzprojects/learn-orm/tutorials/ef-core-advanced-topics/shadow-properties.md

 }
 ```

-Shadow properties can be referenced in LINQ queries via the `EF.Property` static method:
+You can reference shadow properties in LINQ queries using the `EF.Property` static method as shown below.

 ```csharp
 using (var context = new MyContext())